Who is eligible?

 What is the cost of the program?

-The tuition of $2,000 for Chamber members and $2,500 for non-members covers all expenses and materials, including the orientation retreat, all meals and graduation festivities.
+The tuition of $2,000 for Winter Park Chamber of Commerce members and $2,500 for non-members covers all expenses and materials, including the orientation retreat, all meals and graduation festivities.
 Financial assistance may be available on a limited basis, upon request.

 How do I apply for the program?